redis/docs/content/develop/connect/redis-for-vscode.md

 Click on the **+ Connect database** button.
 A dialog will display in the main pane.
 In the image shown below, all the options have been checked to show the available details for each connection.
 These connection details are similar to those accessible from [`redis-cli`]({{< relref "/develop/connect/cli" >}}).

 {{< note >}}
-There is no way to change the logical database once you have selected it.
+In the first release of Redis for VS Code, there is no way to change the logical database after you have selected it.
 If you need to connect to a different logical database, you need to add a separate database connection.
 {{< /note >}}

 {{< image filename="images/dev/connect/vscode/vscode-add-menu.png" >}}